 His best friend wanted to date him in the beginning, not knowing he was gay.

-To an extent, Santana was as well, though mainly just to her friends.
-Her habit of very quickly dismissing or explaining away or outright ignoring her relationship with Brittany.
+To an extent, Santana was as well, though mainly just to her friends, what with her habit of very quickly dismissing or explaining away or outright ignoring her relationship with Brittany despite the two of them practicly being glued to each other.

 Robin in The Smoking Room, to a tragic (well, tragicomic) extent: by the time everyone finally tells him that they already know and they don't care, the object of his obsessive crush, Ben-from-the-mailroom, has already come out, dumped his fiancee, and started dating another guy.